Emergency room (ER) in Manchester, New Hampshire

 Do you need urgent or emergency care?

-How do you choose?
 Urgent care or walk-in clinics can help fill a vital gap when you become sick or injured but your regular doctor is not available or you can't wait for an appointment.

 If you provide complete insurance information at the time of registration, we will bill your insurance provider.
 Most insurance providers have a co-pay for emergency care, which will be listed on your insurance card.
 You are responsible for the balance due after the insurance provider’s payment is made.
 If you do not have insurance, a credit account representative will help you set up a fair and reasonable payment schedule.

-Can visitors come to the emergency department?
+Can visitors come to the emergency room?

 What if I have questions?